AzSiAz/Littlerequester/readme.md

 ## littlerequester argument doc

-@param {Object} options An object with the following fields:
+param - Object : options An object with the following fields:
-    - "url" (String): Request url
+- url - String : Request url
-    - "type" (String): Return data type either json or raw
+- type - String : Return data type either json or raw
-    - "headers" (Object): Object with header to use in request (ex: user-agent)
+- headers - Object : Object with header to use in request (ex: user-agent)

 ## Release History